 Croxdale Station

 Croxdale Station is a 4,500 hectare property located 15 kilometres from Charleville in south-west Queensland.
 Owned by the Queensland Government, it was formerly a research centre for the Department of Primary Industries.
-Now under the trusteeship of Southern Queensland Landscapes, Croxdale is poised to once again become a centre of learning and development through the fusion of western and Aboriginal science focussed on solving some of Australia’s greatest agricultural issues.
+Now under the trusteeship of Southern Queensland Landscapes, Croxdale is poised to once again become a centre of learning and development through the fusion of western and Aboriginal science focused on solving some of Australia’s greatest agricultural issues.

 Latest Project News